 The Rights of Indigenous Peoples and Ethnic Minorities

-This course addresses the human rights of indigenous peoples and ethnic minorities, taking up contemporary tensions such as religious, social and political conditions, tensions between national sovereignty and collective and individual rights, as well as questions of identity.
-Significant emphasis is placed on the arguments that have been asserted by actual minority groups on these issues.
+This course addresses the human rights of indigenous peoples and ethnic minorities, taking up contemporary tensions such as religious, social and political conditions, between national sovereignty and collective and individual rights, as well as questions of identity.
+Significant emphasis is placed on the arguments that have been asserted by actual minority groups.

 Engle, Karen, 2011.
 On Fragile Architecture: The UN Declaration on the Rights of Indigenous Peoples in the Context of Human Rights (23 pp) European Journal of International Law, vol. 22, No. 1, pp.141-163.
 Available at www.ejil.org/search.php

 Johansson Dahre, Ulf, 2008.
 The Politics of Human Rights: Indigenous Peoples and the Conflict on Collective Human Rights”, The International Journal of Human Rights, (2008) vol. 12 , no 1, pp. 41-52.
 (12 pp.)